 PGPs aligned to the cultural competency, diversity, equity, and inclusion (CCDEI) standards can be used to meet the equity-based school practices requirement.
 Learn more about the equity-based school practices certificate renewal requirements.

 PGPs aligned to the Professional Standards for Education Leaders (PSEL) standards can be used to meet the educational leadership requirements.
 The AWSP leadership framework is aligned to the PSEL standards.
 Learn more about the educational leadership certificate renewal requirements.

 PGPs may not be used to meet the government-to-government relations requirement.

 The following standards are used by in-service administrators to align their PGP for certificate renewal

-- Cultural competency standards, or the cultural competency, diversity, equity, and inclusion (CCDEI) standards once they are adopted.
+- Cultural competency, diversity, equity, and inclusion (CCDEI) standards once they are adopted.